hwfan/DriveDownloader/README.md

 **Why does "Size:Invalid" occur?**

-We recognize the size of file by using the 'Content-Length' of HTTP response.
+We recognize the size of file by using the "Content-Length" of HTTP response.
 If this param is empty, the file size will return "Invalid".

 **I couldn't connect to the target server through a socks5 proxy.**